 Over time, though, self-abandonment creates distance from yourself.
 You may not know what you want, feel invisible even when you are surrounded by people, or feel like no one truly knows you, because you rarely show up as your full self.

-Boundaries: What They Are and What They Are Not
+What Healthy Boundaries Are and Are Not

 Boundaries often get misunderstood.
 They can sound harsh or selfish, especially if you were taught to prioritize everyone else.
 In reality, boundaries are simply the limits that protect your emotional, mental, and physical well-being.